fbpx

 on

-Democratic representatives will file a bill to expand eligibility to working-class Mississippians — after years of failed attempts and as rural hospitals reach their breaking point.
+Democratic representatives will file a bill to expand Medicaid eligibility to working-class Mississippians — after years of failed attempts and as rural hospitals reach their breaking point.

-Though Democrats have fought for years to expand Medicaid, they hope their more pragmatic proposal this and the new House speaker’s pledge to seek a bipartisan solution on health coverage will finally yield a realistic plan to expand coverage.
+Though Democrats have fought for years to expand Medicaid, they hope their more pragmatic proposal this session and the new House speaker’s pledge to seek a bipartisan solution on coverage will finally yield a realistic plan to expand coverage.

-“I think a majority of people in Mississippi would like to see … coverage for working Mississippians who don’t have coverage and providing the uncompensated care funding that hospitals need to stay open,” House Democratic Leader Robert Johnson III said.
+“I think a majority of people in Mississippi would like to see … coverage for working Mississippians who don’t have coverage and providing the uncompensated care that hospitals need to stay open,” House Democratic Leader Robert Johnson III said.

 The bill, the first major Medicaid expansion proposal this year, would expand traditional Medicaid coverage eligibility and includes a private insurance option for Mississippians who make up to twice as much as the federal poverty level.